ywangwof/Multivariate_additive_inflation/README.md

 This is the repository for the multivariate additive inflation approach using a convective-scale static BEC matrix.

-Ref: Wang, Y., & Wang, X. (2023).
+Wang, Y., & Wang, X. (2023).
 A multivariate additive inflation approach to improve storm-scale ensemble-based data assimilation and forecasts: Methodology and experiment with a tornadic supercell.
 Journal of Advances in Modeling Earth Systems, 15, e2022MS003307. https://doi.org/10.1029/2022MS003307

 (1)The downloaded files shall include the following files/directories: